gregid/standard-resource/docs/resources/type.md

       // The individual people resources are stored here }
   },
-  lists: {
+  groups: {
-    // Lists are stored here
+    // Groups are stored here
   }
 }
 ```